superrichme/GNSS-SDR-AAE6102/README.md

 ### Comparison with Open-Sky Results
 Urban tracking underperforms compared to open-sky results, where PRN 16 and 26 maintained stable 6000-8000 correlations with minimal noise due to unobstructed signals.
 Urban multipath and obstructions cause wider amplitude fluctuations and inconsistent correlations (5000-15000), reducing filtering effectiveness.
 Open-sky’s clear line-of-sight contrasts with urban challenges, explaining the reliability gap.
 The fundamental reason for the difference lies in the unobstructed line-of-sight signal propagation in open-sky environments, while urban multipath and blockages disrupt signal integrity.

-Task 3 – Navigation data decoding
+Task 3 – Navigation data decoding.
 Decode the navigation message and extract key parameters, such as ephemeris data, for at least one satellite.
 -------------------
 ### Step 1: Extract Navigation Bit Samples